ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

-<p> 17 Feb 2026: I have been invited to speak in the <a href="https://web.mat.bham.ac.uk/D.A.Craven/seminars/ona-seminars.html">Optimisation and Numerical Analysis Seminar</a> at the University of Birmingham.</p>
+<p> 17 Feb 2026: I have been invited as a speaker in the <a href="https://web.mat.bham.ac.uk/D.A.Craven/seminars/ona-seminars.html">Optimisation and Numerical Analysis Seminar</a> at the University of Birmingham.
+I will talk on "The latent variable proximal point algorithm for variational problems with inequality constraints".</p>

 <h2 id="news">News</h2>